 As the last eruption took place here probably 2 to 4 millions years ago the island’s landscape is a mixture of volcanic “creativity” and erosion.

-These days La Gomera prospers from the tourism - mainly in its “one day form” abundantly fed by ferries from nearby Tenerife.
-However the hardship of the past still can be witnessed by a multitude of narrow terraces glued to the slops in most improbable places across the island.
+These days La Gomera prospers from tourism - mainly in its “one day form” abundantly fed by ferries from nearby Tenerife.
+However the hardship of the past still can be witnessed by a multitude of narrow terraces glued to the slopes in most improbable places across the island.

-And here starts the story that Whistling in La Gomera and Free Pictures wants to share with you – a story about why this unique language was developed by inhabitants of this island.
+And here starts the story that Whistling in La Gomera wants to share with you – a story about why this unique language was developed by inhabitants of the island.

-When in remote places (and to be honest even these days with existing network of roads most of these terraces are still in “remote locations”, they developed this way of communication to keep the contact with their families and friends.
+Spending most of the day in remote locations (and to be honest even these days with the existing network of roads most of these terraces are still in “remote locations”), they developed a way of communication to keep the contact with their families and friends.

 Apparently whistling, enhanced by reflections from ravines, can be audible in the distance of up to 5 km (3 miles).
 Given the shape of the landscape it could spare hours of climbing at those times (we often keep forgetting that wireless phones did not exist since forever).

-No wonder, who gonna walk each day back home after already hard working hours in the "fields"?
+La Gomera: No wonder, who is going to walk each day back home after already hard working hours in the "fields"?

-We were lucky to witness the demonstration of the communications skills in "whistling language".
+We were lucky to witness the demonstration of communication skills in "whistling language".

 It turns out that the whistling language by changing the pitch and modulation of the whistle basically “spells” character by character.
-In other words a skillful whistler can “pronounce” any word, (even in a foreign language without its knowledge) similarly as we can do in our “spoken languages”.
+In other words a skillful whistler can “pronounce” any word, (even in a foreign language without the knowledge of its meaning) similarly as we can do in our “spoken languages”.
 For sure it requires a lot of training to properly articulate the “whistled” characters and words.
 Usually those with best “diction” have quite “well-developed” facial muscles…as nothing comes free.

 In order to preserve this interesting way of communication, the whistling language is part of the mandatory school programs in La Gomera.
 The language was also designed as a protected part of the Human Heritage by the UN.

-Unfortunately as any sound, Gomeran’s “whistling” language cannot be presented in pictures and photos, but it certainly adds a lot to the folklore and charm of our world.
+Unfortunately as any sound, Gomeran’s “whistling” language cannot be presented in pictures, but it certainly adds a lot to the folklore and charm of our world.

-If you want to make a tour of Tenerife, see pictures of old colonial towns, feel the atmosphere on the streets, taste local potatoes, get friendly with animals in Loro Parque, experience the bird's view of the island when paragliding, visit the secluded village Masca or drive trough the El-Teide Volcano National Park or marvel at the flower of rose then click any of the following links:
+If you want to make a tour of Tenerife, see pictures of old colonial towns, feel the atmosphere on the streets, taste local potatoes, get friendly with animals in Loro Parque, experience the bird's view of the island when paragliding, visit the secluded village Masca or drive through the El-Teide Volcano National Park or marvel at the "rose flower" formed by lava - then just click any of the following links: